I have been working in chat support for over 3 years.

 3. Even small benefits have a huge impact

 LiveChat introduced a nice pack of benefits that not only prevent employees to leave but also keeps them happy.

 All employees at LiveChat are covered with private health insurance.
 Only 9% of the Fortune’s Best Companies provide employer-paid health insurance which is quite a pity when you look at the positive aspects.

 Besides feeling appreciated and not thinking about leaving, employees simply are healthier which improves productivity.
 They will take advantage of the insurance if needed and won’t wait till something gets really bad.
 Because that’s the moment real problems start for both, employee and employer.
 Long leave of absence and low productivity are only 2 things you may want to prevent.

 It’s also the small things that make doing customer support at LiveChat enjoyable.
 The most basic one is food.
-I know, you may think, what has food to do with improving the work space?
+I know, you may think, what has food to do with improving the workspace?
 Well, we at LiveChat enjoy 2 sponsored meals a week.
-On Mondays we get soup, salad and a main dish, and on Fridays it’s “Pizza day”.
+On Mondays, we get soup, salad, and the main dish, and on Fridays, it’s “Pizza day”.
 Both occasions are great to talk, relax and to get a break from our everyday tasks.

 Providing such benefits definitely pays out.
 There is nothing worse than letting unmotivated employees handle your customers.